-A marquee – garden tent
+owning a marquee – garden tent

 A garden marquee is quite the thing in times not only when only outdoor mixing is allowed but also when you live in a climate with rainy summers.
 This page collects my experience of maintaining a tent over twelve English summers.

-Choose your tent and size
+choose your tent and size

 I choose a 6m x 8m marquee tent which offers a generous space for two long tables and chairs plus side tables and a BBQ.
 Other things being equal I find this size to be the limit of what I could manage to erect on my own or two people could manage with ease.